 The garden committee instructions below are written for our garden but can be adapted to suit any garden.
 We decided to make them public not only to help our own members, but also to help anyone who is interested in what it takes to get a community garden, or any garden for that matter, to thrive.
 The only help we cannot provide you with is love, dedication and hard work.
-If you want your garden to be a paradise, these three ingredients cannot be left out.

 We gladly accept compost from neighbors in the community but ask that you only drop off on Saturdays from 9:00 AM to 11:00 AM.